MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 description: "How to Migrate from Egnyte to Office 365"
 ---

-# How to Migrate from Egnyte to Office 365
+# How to migrate from Egnyte to Office 365

 ## Introduction

 Our purpose is to act as an intermediary between various web technologies that don't play nice together.
 We take your files from one place and copy them to another.
 No downloads and nothing to watch over—our web-hosted app does all the work!

 Undertaking any corporate migration is a daunting task.
 When moving from Egynte to Office 365, there are many things to consider.
 Our team has done this enough times to have learned a thing or two.
 We hope this guide helps you migrate successfully from Egynte to Office 365.

 If you experience any issues, please do not hesitate to ask us questions!

-### File Processing Summary
+### File processing summary

 When we transfer a file, a temporary copy is downloaded from **Egynte** to a temporary server and then uploaded to Office 365.
 Upon successful upload, that file is deleted from the temporary server.
 When your migration is complete, that temporary server is eliminated.
 Any log data expires in 90 days and is never retained by us.
 We do not perform any actions beyond copying files and folders and sharing permissions.
 We never perform delete operations.

-## Communicating with Stakeholders
+## Communicating with stakeholders

 A migration is a significant undertaking for any organization.
 Trying to grasp the entire extent of all data and communicating with your employees is complicated.
 We sympathize!

-Before, during, and after a migration, it will be of utmost importance to communicate clearly and effectively with your user base.
-We will provide timely support and communication materials to your transition team to help you communicate these changes with each stakeholder.
+Before, during, and after a migration, it is critical to communicate clearly and effectively with your user base.
+We provide timely support and communication materials to your transition team to help you communicate these changes with each stakeholder.

-**Management** — Management needs succinct information about the how’s and why’s of the migration, such as costs, benefits, and expectations.
+**Management** — Management needs succinct info about the how’s and why’s of the migration, such as costs, benefits, and expectations.
 You must paint a clear picture about what a successful migration should look like.
-Granular information is important when running a department.
+Granular info is important when running a department.

 For example, the Sales Manager needs to know how operations will be affected, such as *Can employees still work over the weekend, if needed?*

-**End Users** — These are your bread-and-butter employees.
+**Users** — These are your bread-and-butter employees.
 They need to know when changes are taking place and who to go to with questions or issues.

 Key questions to address: